Tyronnosaurus/text-to-json-api/README.md

 ## JSON API

 This project is an API which accepts a POST request containing text and a JSON schema.
-It will use AI to extract data from the text and return a JSON with the provided schema and filled with the extracted data.
+It will use AI to extract data from the text and return it as a JSON in the specified schema.

 POST body:
 ```